Wolfgang Amadeus Mozart: Marriage and children

 Near the height of his quarrels with Colloredo, Mozart moved in with the Weber family, who had moved to Vienna from Mannheim.
 The family's father, Fridolin, had died, and the Webers were now taking in lodgers to make ends meet.
+Mozart had previously wooed the second daughter of the family, Aloysia Weber, who was now a successful singer in Vienna, married to the actor and artist Joseph Lange.
+Mozart's interest shifted to the third daughter, Constanze.
+As his interest became clear, Constanze's mother Cäcilia insisted that Mozart move out in the interest of propriety.